jburger/ctf-writeups/crikeycon-2018/hacker101/binary.md

 I did attempt to exploit the buffer overflow without turning off ASLR, but was unable to find a way to do so.
 I couldn't find a way to ret2plt or ret2libc (not that I'm skilled at doing so) on account of this assembly being Position Independent, thereby randomizing the location of .bss, .plt & .got sections of the assembly.

-The closest I got was realising that I was able to perform a partial EIP overwrite to jump to a legitimate instruction, however it did not appear to go anywhere useful.
-I'm kind of hoping there is a way - and I'm just missing some learning...
+The closest I got was realising that I could 'workaround' ASLR by reading the processes maps file (in /proc/<pid>/maps) to determine the memory location of the binary itself.

-To check that ASLR is off use
+For now though, to check that ASLR is off use
 ```
 cat /proc/sys/kernel/randomize_va_space
 ```